 Allowed Networks: Add or select the networks that should be allowed to access the SPX portal.
+This should be set to Any so that anyone users send an SPX-encrypted message can access it.

 SPX Expiry Settings

 Allow secure reply for: Specify for how long the recipient of an SPX encrypted message is allowed to send a reply over the SPX reply portal.